typst-doc-cn/clreq/README.md

   Then install the fonts to system, or put them under `./fonts/`.

+  _Noto Serif CJK SC_ is enough for most contributors.
+However, if you want to reproduce all examples exactly, please refer to [the script](./scripts/download_fonts.sh).

 ## How to add an example

 You can add an example to [`main.typ`](./main.typ) by writing a fenced code block with one of the following languages.